loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-map-values/README.md

 - Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
 - Map the KafkaPerson value attributes into uppercase.
-- Write back the result into a new topic named PERSON_MAP_VALUES_TOPIC
+- Write back the result into a new topic named PERSON_MAP_VALUES_TOPIC.

 ![topology.png](topology.png)